bskinn/github-repo-label-setup/README.md

 formatting the labels is important to maximize value and usability.

 While working on the [Quansight Labs website][labs site] I was exposed to [Tania Allard]'s style of GitHub label management, and liked it a lot.
-(Check out the [repo's labels][labs site labels] for an example.)
+Check out the [repo's labels][labs site labels] for an example.

+[...description of the key elements of the approach - color, prefixes, icons/emoji]

 I've since rolled a similar approach out to a handful of my repos, and I've liked it enough that I plan to keep using it.

 One drawback to this approach is how many labels you need to create from the start in order to put the framework in place.
 Seeing [...RESUME]